jamesnll/Eddie-Assistant/README.md

 # Eddie-Book-Assistant
-Eddie is a virtual assistant designed to provide a seamless question-answering experience focused on books.
-With a setup inspired by Alexa, Eddie combines an ESP32 embedded system for real-time voice interaction and a fine-tuned GPT-2 model curated specifically for book-related questions.
-Written in Python and powered by the ESP32, Eddie takes voice input from users, queries the model, and responds with spoken output.
+Eddie is a virtual assistant designed to provide a seamless, book-focused question-answering experience.
+Inspired by Alexa, Eddie integrates an ESP32 embedded system for real-time voice interaction and a fine-tuned GPT-2 model hosted on a Flask web server.
+The fine-tuned GPT-2 model, written in Python and deployed on a separate machine, processes book-related queries with enhanced accuracy.
+The ESP32 acts as a client system, written in C++, which captures user input, sends queries to the Flask server, and receives responses to provide spoken output.
 ## Features
 * Fine-Tuned GPT-2 Model: Curated dataset enhances accuracy and relevance for book-focused queries.
+* Flask Web Server: Manages incoming requests from the ESP32 client, facilitating the processing of user questions and returning responses efficiently.
 ## Project Structure
 📂 root
 │